 Make Sure Your Pooch is Wearing His ID Tags

 Missing dog posters and online stories shared by people who lost their dogs make us feel grateful for our own pets who are safe and sound in our homes.
 It is better to be safe than sorry, and that is why your dog needs to wear some form of identification around his neck.
 A custom-made collar with your phone number and address printed on it can be a lifesaver.
 Personalized tags are also recommended and are usually made of stainless steel and inscribed with your details.
 Always remember to update your tags with your new home address and number, especially if you move to a new city or neighborhood.

 Microchips are another solution for pet owners who prefer a digital form of identification.
 If you are interested in getting your dog microchipped, you can consult your veterinarian and ask him about the procedure.
 The small chip will hold a permanent record of your information, allowing anyone with a microchip scanner to find your contact number and get in touch with you if you ever lose track of your dog.
 According to a recent study, dogs with microchips have a 51.2% chance of being reunited with their owners.
-So the next time you take your pooch out for a walk, make sure that he is wearing his updated ID collar or tags around his neck.
+So the next time you take your pooch out for a walk, make sure that he is wearing his updated ID tags around his neck.

 Perform Pavement Heat Checks in the Summer

 Summer is the season where you get to toss a frisbee down the beach for your dog to catch.
 It is also known for turning pavements into sizzling hot concrete especially during the day.
 Your summer homework is to test the temperature of the pavement before taking your dog for his scheduled walk.
 Heat can cause serious injuries to paws and can make walking highly uncomfortable for your beloved pooch.
 You can easily test the pavement by placing your hand or bare foot on its surface for around five seconds.
 If your skin becomes painfully hot, then the same thing will happen to your dog.

 Related Post: Best Dog Frisbee